ethereum/act/examples/homogeneous/README.md

 }
 ```

-The smt-checker encodes this using _constrained horn clauses_ and ends up with an smt query that can be simplified to the following:
+The smt-checker encodes this using _constrained horn clauses_ and ends up with a Horn query that can be simplified to the following:

 ```smt2
 (declare-rel state (Int Int Int))